 Any injury not caused by playing golf

-Check the documents carefully before you buy a policy so you know exactly what you are covered for.
+Check the documents carefully before buying a policy, so you know exactly what you are covered for.
 Remember, cheapest isn’t always best and you need to make sure that the limits on the insurance you choose are suitable for your golfing needs.

-It depends on how much your golf equipment costs and how much you pay for things like club membership and entering tournaments.
+This depends on how much your golf equipment costs and how much you pay for club membership and entering tournaments.

 Most golf insurers offer several policies with different cover limits you can choose from.
 The higher the cover limits are, the more expensive the policy will be, for example: